Molecular-Biophysics-Database/mbdb-docs/docs/issues/app-issues.md

 ### Searching across different types of records

 Configure searches to be across all types of records (currently MST, BLI, and SPR)

+### Extraction and loading metadata from files

+Extraction of metadata from instrument provided data files in away that can be accessed by the frontend